tribalfs/GalaxyMaxHzPub/README.md

 ----------------------

-Procedures to grant Galaxy Max Hz App WRITE_SECURE_SETTINGS permission using ADB:
+Procedures to grant Galaxy Max Hz the WRITE_SECURE_SETTINGS permission using ADB:
 ----------------------

 ### 1. Enable developer mode in phone's settings